twentytwokhz/quote-of-the-day/README.md

 ## About The Project

 This plugin allows you to insert a famous quote in Markdown format.
-It is relying on an external API that can be changed via settings.
+It is relying on the [Quotable](https://github.com/lukePeavey/quotable) API.

-Courtesy to [Sergey Sokurenko](https://github.com/ssokurenko) for providing the default API with the quotes.
+Courtesy to [Luke Peavey](https://github.com/lukePeavey) for providing this beautiful API for free.
 Thank you!

 ## Installing